Who We Are

 Any direct quote attributed to a historical figure is put through a separate verification pass.
 If the quote cannot be traced to a real, documented source — a letter, diary entry, newspaper account, or published memoir — it is removed before publication.
 We do not publish paraphrases as direct quotes.

-SEO and quality review
+Automated SEO and quality pass

 Publication